kwilteam/docs/docs/kuneiform/sql-as-understood-by-kwil/scalar-functions.md

 ### hex(_X_)

-The hex() function interprets its argument as a BLOB and returns a string which is the upper-case hexadecimal rendering of the content of that blob.
+The hex(X) function interprets its argument as a BLOB and returns a string which is the upper-case hexadecimal rendering of the content of that blob.
 If the argument X in "hex(X)" is an integer or floating point number, then "interprets its argument as a BLOB" means that the binary number is first converted into a UTF8 text representation, then that text is interpreted as a BLOB.
 Hence, "hex(12345678)" renders as "3132333435363738" not the binary representation of the integer value "0000000000BC614E".

 ### ifnull(_X,Y_)

-The ifnull() function returns a copy of its first non-NULL argument, or NULL if both arguments are NULL.
+The ifnull(X,Y) function returns a copy of its first non-NULL argument, or NULL if both arguments are NULL.
 Ifnull() must have exactly 2 arguments.
 The ifnull() function is equivalent to coalesce() with two arguments.

 ### iif(_X,Y,Z_)